Nonsmooth Analysis and Optimization: Fenchel duality

 A particularly useful calculus rule connects the convex subdifferential with the so-called Fenchel--Legendre transform.
 Let $X$ be a normed vector space and $F:X\to\Rbar$ be proper but not necessarily convex.
 We then define the \emph{Fenchel conjugate} of $F$ as

-(Since $\dom F\neq \emptyset$ is excluded, we have that $F^*(x^*)>-\infty$ for all $x^*\in X^*$, and hence the definition is meaningful.)
-Intuitively, $F^*(x^*)$ is the (negative of the) affine part of the tangent to $F$ (in the point $x$ in which the supremum is attained) with slope $x^*$. \Cref{lem:convex:func}\,(v) and \cref{lem:variation:wlsc}\,(v) immediately imply that $F^*$ is always convex and lower semicontinuous (as long as $F$ is indeed proper).
+(Since $\dom F\neq \emptyset$ is excluded, we have that $F^*(x^*)>-\infty$ for all $x^*\in X^*$, and hence the definition is meaningful.) \Cref{lem:convex:func}\,(v) and \cref{lem:variation:wlsc}\,(v) immediately imply that $F^*$ is always convex and lower semicontinuous (as long as $F$ is indeed proper).
 If $F$ is bounded from below by an affine functional (which is always the case if $F$ is proper, convex, and lower semicontinuous by \cref{lem:convex:gamma}), then $F^*$ is proper as well.
 Finally, the definition directly yields the \emph{Fenchel--Young inequality}